Art

 Exhibition Catalogues

-“Ethel Sands” and “Laura Alma-Tadema,” in Now You See Us: Women Artists in Britain, 1520-1920, Tate Britain, forthcoming May 2024
+“Ethel Sands” and “Laura Alma-Tadema,” in Now You See Us: Women Artists in Britain, 1520-1920, Tate Britain, May 2024

 “Friends and Rivals: the Madox Brown Sisters and the Women of their Circle,” chapter 4 in Uncommon Power: Lucy & Catherine Madox Brown, 2021, Watts Gallery & Artists’ Village.